ahmed-alqazzaz/Email-Cloning/readme.md

 <p>

-- if YAHOO: "address" or HOTMAIL: "address" is green, then yahoo email is clonable
+- if YAHOO: "address" or HOTMAIL: "address" is green, then email is clonable
 - if FACEBOOK: "address" is green, then facebook account linked to the email is hackable
 </p>